-2019-2020 Student Affairs Professional Development Series: Student Story Series: A discussion surrounding Social Justice and Inclusion
+2020-2021 Student Affairs Professional Development Series: A discussion surrounding Leadership

 Background and Learning Outcomes

 Student Affairs professionals look to our NASPA/ACPA Professional Competencies as a tool to develop and assess knowledge, skills, and dispositions important in our work towards student learning, development, and ultimate success.
 Professional staff throughout all functional areas focus on professional competencies identified by the institution and the division.
 Leadership plays an important role in setting the conditions in which competency development can take place at the individual, program, and functional level.
 At the division level, a professional development team made up of professional staff across the division come together to plan and develop programming to supplement these efforts.
-This year’s professional development focus will be on the NASPA/ACPA Professional Competency entitled Social Justice and Inclusion.
+This year’s professional development focus will be on the NASPA/ACPA Professional Competency entitled Leadership.
 Through a series of rich and meaningful programming events, participants will strive to reach a foundational level of understanding in the selected competency.
-Attendance to any program will result in the participant receiving a certificate of completion.
-If participants attend 5 of the 8 programs and demonstrate effective learning through an end of program questionnaire, they will have achieved a foundational level of knowledge and skills in that and recognized with an MSU Student Affairs bronze colored competency pin (feel free to upload the proof of the pin).
+Meeting the requirments for the programs include attendance and effective learning through an end of program questionnaire.
+This will result in the participant receiving a certificate of completion and an MSU Student Affairs bronze colored competency pin as they will have achieved a foundational level of knowledge and skills.

 So what should I expect for this year’s programming?

-We hope to gain knowledge and skills related to the Social Justice and Inclusion Competency through a Student Story Series.
-Every month, we will ask our students to provide rich and meaningful stories that relate to different topics within the Social Justice and Inclusion Competency.
-A facilitated discussion by one of our own professional development team members will reinforce the ideas and concepts brought up during the student story.
+We hope to gain knowledge and skills related to the Leadership Competency.
+Every month, we will plan a program trageting the learning outcomes.
+A facilitated discussion by our own professional development team members will reinforce the ideas and concepts brought up during the programs.